 Solace was granted amendments to its License by Health Canada on February 5th and March 9th, 2018 for production of cannabis oil and sale of dried cannabis respectively.
-The Company is in the development stage and has not yet earned any revenues.
+The Company is in the development stage and has started sales in April 2018.